giventofly/scrollprogressJS/README.md

 ___

-*This probably has a lot of room to improve, feel free to do what you want with it.*
+*This probably has a lot of room to improve, feel free to do what you want with it.
+You don't need to credit, but it would be awesome to me :'D*